citp/privacy-policy-historical/e/ev/eve/eventmanagerblog.com.md

-> *The following text is extracted and transformed from the eventmanagerblog.com privacy policy that was archived on 2015-12-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151207034054id_/http%3A//www.eventmanagerblog.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the eventmanagerblog.com privacy policy that was archived on 2016-06-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160606203401id_/http%3A//www.eventmanagerblog.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy - Event Manager Blog
+# Privacy Policy

 1\.
 Introduction
 1.1 We are committed to safeguarding the privacy of our website visitors; in this policy we explain how we will treat your personal information.